-Talking to teens about family substance use is difficult, whether a parent’s or sibling’s.
-Without the full understanding of what is happening to a loved one, however, we can’t further the process of healthy communication and healthy living.
-Family dysfunction can only thrive in silence.
+Talking to teens about family substance use is difficult, especially when it is a parent's.
+Without the full understanding of what is happening to a loved one, however, teens can't heal or enjoy healthy communication and healthy living.
+Family dysfunction thrives in silence.

 By utilizing these guidelines, you can help your teen to understand and cope with the substance use disorder that is harming the family.